njpearman/chamonix-emporter/README.md

 ```

 Then deploy.
-Deploying requires the default SSH key (`id_rsa`) to be the one used to log in to the remote host, as older versions of `docker-compose` do not know how to use .ssh/config.
+Deploying requires the default SSH key (`id_rsa`) to be the one used to log in to the remote host, as older versions of `docker-compose` do not know how to use `.ssh/config`.
-It is also necessary to add your remote user to the `docker` group in order to have permissions to interact with the docker socker used by the docker daemon.
+It is also necessary to add your remote user to the `docker` group in order to have permissions to interact with the docker socket used by the docker daemon.

 To deploy: